 The mouse, which features four buttons, is set at a 57 vertical angle that reduces the pressure on your wrist and positions your thumb more comfortably on the thumb rest.
 And the 4,000 DPI high-precision optical mouse sensor reduces hand movement by a factor of four, compared to the standard cordless mouse offering 1,000 DPI.
 You can connect with up to three devices at once, and the rechargeable battery stays powered for up to four months on a full charge.

 If you have a computer made by Apple, there are good arguments for using the official mouse.
 You won't have any clashing aesthetics.
 Compatibility issues should be non-existent.
 And if have any problems, you can just head to the Apple Store and ask the nice people there to sort them.

 Yes, you'll pay a premium for all of this, but the cost of the Apple Magic Mouse isn't much greater than third-party rivals.
 And as you'd expect, this is a pretty good Mac mouse overall.
 It looks sleek and elegant, with a low profile.
-It has a simple design which doesn't come with buttons, but allows you to use multi-touch gestures instead.
-That's thanks to special sensors in the top of the mouse, which provide a similar experience to the trackpad on a MacBook.
+It has a simple design that doesn't come with buttons but allows you to use multi-touch gestures instead.
+That's thanks to special sensors on the top of the mouse, which provide a similar experience to the trackpad on a MacBook.

 All that said, this is not the best Mac mouse on our list, for a number of reasons.
 It doesn't come with a scroll wheel.
 The month-long battery life is less than half the 70 days promised by the Logitech MX Anywhere 3.
 And most annoyingly, the Lightning port is on the bottom of the mouse, which means you can't use it when it's charging.